Center-for-Global-Development/msa-amc-sizing/index.md

 </div>

 **ii.
 Likelihood of technological success.** Innovation is inherently risky.
 There is no guarantee that firms that incur R&D and commercialization costs will succeed in developing an innovation and bringing it to market.
-The probability of success includes a firm's risk of technological failure such that they are unable to reach TPP.
+The probability of success includes a firm's risk of technological failure such that they are unable to fulfill the terms of the technical product parameters.

 <button class="see-more-btn" onclick="toggleDetails('rdsuccess-details')">Show example</button>
 <div id="rdsuccess-details" class="details-box">